 Homemade Watermelon Wine!

 Apparently today is "National Watermelon Day".
 I had today's recipe all ready to publish, but I have the *perfect* recipe for watermelon day, so...
+Change of plans!

-Anyway, it's been a while since I've posted a homemade wine recipe.
-Watermelon wine is not only tasty, it's easy to make and a unique choice for summer imbibing.
+It's been a while since I've posted a homemade wine recipe.
+Homemade watermelon wine is not only tasty, it's easy to make and a unique choice for summer imbibing.
 Also, we're a little overdue on putting on this summer's batch.

 If you haven't attempted making wine before, don't be intimidated!
 Check out our primer to home brewing, it starts here, with parts 2 and 3 here and here.
 Just a small handful of entries, and you'll be good to go!